Eugleo/icbe-preprocessing/README.md

 _This is my best attempt at connecting the [documentation](https://docs.google.com/document/d/1aJkweohbfIWtNpJw1CmXbeIiK6czbJ5iPyKwiYP1YlU/edit#heading=h.61nwccqse1xi) to the column names in `ICBe_V1.1_events_agreed.Rds`.
 See below for identified problems._

 Each crisis is split into sentences.
 Each sentence can contain multiple events.
-The event attributes are then as follows (or see the much nicer [html mindmap](./event.html)):
+Each of the events can have the following attributes (or see the much nicer [html mindmap](./event.html)).

 - [do_duration]
 - [...bunch of other stuff, like crisno and date...]
-- [event_type]
+- [event_type], **can have multiple**
     - action
         - [do_actor_a]
         - [do_actor_b]